-- Regeneration and Housing Panel to consider issues relating to regeneration, economic development, strategic transport and Housing; - Community and Environment Panel to consider neighbourhood issues, street scene and Highways, community safety as well as environmental issues, and - Health and Adult Social Care Panel to consider issues that fall within the remit of Public Health Directorate, Adult Social Care and wider Health issues. - The membership of each Standing Panel is 9 Elected Members.
-However, there are also additional workforce representatives and Coopted Members on the Panels, as detailed below at paragraphs 44 to 45. - 38.
-To maximize cross-party representation, political proportionality to the scrutiny function is disapplied.
+- The membership of each Standing Panel is 9 Elected Members.
+However, there are also additional workforce representatives and Coopted Members on the Panels, as detailed below at paragraphs 44 and 45. - 38.
+To maximise cross-party representation, political proportionality to the scrutiny function is disapplied.
 If proportionality was applied to OSMC and the Scrutiny Panels, the total number of seats available to each Group and the Independent Members, Councillors Nigel Cannings and John Cooke, would be as follows:-